BDC Hamburger Icon

 Ted's Vintage Art

-• Email 3: Ask the customer to take a picture of their product in their home and share it with the company.
-This email is sent 15 days after the purchase, in the form of a personalized email and also serves the dual purpose of encouraging engagement.
+• Email 3: This personalized email is sent 15 days after the purchase and serves the dual purpose of encouraging engagement.

 What are email sequencing best practices?